How to Get Your Book Published – Myths and Reality

 It seems then that having a platform is not a critical factor when you’re trying to get published.
 As an unpublished author you’re almost guaranteed not to have that big a platform, unless you’re famous for something else.
 Perhaps publishers recognise this.

-Still, nearly half the authors did have a platform of some sort, so there’s no harm in trying to build one up, especially as it’s a byproduct of doing other things that do seem to give a positive effect, such as entering competitions.
+Still, nearly half the authors had a platform of some sort, so there’s no harm in trying to build one up, especially as it’s a byproduct of doing other things that seem to give a positive effect, such as entering competitions.

 But don’t spend your life building your Twitter following – it doesn’t seem to help.